-We intend this report solely for the information and use of management, the audit committee, members of the Board, federal awarding agencies and pass-through entities, and others within the District.
+We intend this report solely for the information and use of management, the audit committee, Board of Health and federal awarding agencies and pass-through entities and others within the District.
 We intend it for no one other than these specified parties.